OttoReuter/Raspberry-4-Ubuntu-Mate/README.md

 Password: ubuntu

+Here you can download the image - ubuntu-server with gnome-desktop for Raspberry Pi 4B.
-Follow the steps in this manual: https://www.dgebhardt.de/raspi-projects/projects/ubuntu_mate.html.
+Follow the steps in this manual: https://www.dgebhardt.de/raspi-projects/index.html.